akhileshpnn/Cell-memory/README.md

 rd.simulate()
 ```

-Execution of Physical model of single-cell chemotaxis: Currently 'LevelSet_main.py' file loads kymograph corresponding to Figure 1D and generate cell shapes in Figure 1E.
+Execution of Physical model of single-cell chemotaxis: 'LevelSet_main.py' file loads kymograph corresponding to Figure 1D and generate cell shapes in Figure 1E.
 A single CPU of a normal desktop computer (eg. with Intel64 Family 6 processor) requires ~24 hrs for completion.